J. L. Laynesmith: Honours and awards

 Laynesmith's book The Last Medieval Queens jointly won the Longman-History Today Book of the Year Prize in 2005 and the Women's History Network Book Prize in 2004.
 Her book Cecily Duchess of York won the 2018 Royal Studies Network Book Prize.

 Laynesmith was elected a fellow of the Royal Historical Society in 2018.

 Laynesmith and Iain Farrell won the Richard III Society's inaugural Jeremy Potter Award for their work organising the society's first annual school conference in 2022.

 Personal life

 Laynesmith is married to the Reverend Mark Laynesmith (né Smith).
-They have two sons together, James and Matthew.
+They have two sons.